When evaluating risk, different considerations may apply to research conducted outside the US Specifically:

 Consideration should be given to the most appropriate method of obtaining informed consent, including literacy levels, confidentiality concerns, and cultural norms.
 Different cultures have different authority structures for approval and consent.
 Researchers should be aware of and honor different cultural attitudes regarding consent.
 These attitudes may include differences with regard to autonomy and coercion (e.g., what we might consider to be coercive in the US may not be so in a different culture and vice versa).

-In some cases, a waiver of documentation of written consent (verbal consent) may be more appropriate because signing a consent document would put participants at greater risk.
+In some cases, verbal consent (combined with a waiver of documentation of written consent) may be more appropriate because signing a consent document would put participants at greater risk.
 In some cases, even when a consent document is appropriate, it may not be appropriate to include some of the required information in the document.
 For example, email addresses or phone numbers in consent documents may not be realistic or feasible in a foreign country.

-Consent is best obtained using the language that is most familiar to the prospective subject and ideally the researcher or research team is fluent in the local language.
+Consent is best obtained using the language that is most familiar to the prospective subject.
+Ideally the researcher or research team is fluent in the local language.
 If not, the investigator might seek collaborators or hire assistants who are fluent in the local language.
 A third option is to hire interpreters.

 When hiring interpreters, the following elements should be considered: